randomcoder67/Random-Small-Programs/README.md

 ### Usage

-`python3 getInfo.py` will display currently active races, enter the number corresponding to the race you want and it will display current time gaps. **Note:** does not currently work for time trials as they are formatted differently.
+`python3 getInfo.py *refresh_Duration* (optional, default 10(s))` will display currently active races, enter the number corresponding to the race you want and it will display current time gaps and general race stats. **Note:** does not currently work for time trials as they are formatted differently.